gouthamcm/Banana-Navigation/README.md

 * Windows (64-bit): [click here!](https://s3-us-west-1.amazonaws.com/udacity-drlnd/P1/Banana/Banana_Windows_x86_64.zip)

 Then, place the file in the p1_navigation/ folder in the DRLND GitHub repository, and unzip (or decompress) the file.

+# Working

+The state space has 37 dimensions and contains the agent's velocity, along with ray-based perception of objects around the agent's forward direction.
+Given this information, the agent has to learn how to best select actions.
+Four discrete actions are available, corresponding to:
+* 0-move forward
+* 1-move backward
+* 2-turn left
+* 3-turn right

+The task is episodic, and in order to solve the environment, your agent must get an average score of +13 over 100 consecutive episodes.